HMHS Letitia (1912): World War I

 After the start of The Great War, SS Letitia was commandeered by the British Admiralty on 18 November 1914 for service as a Hospital Ship or Ambulance Transport and placed under the command of the Canadian Army Medical Corps.
 She was retrofitted to provide the latest in medical care and comfort for her patients.
 She had a full complement of medical and nursing staff with access to all of the equipment available in a state-of-the-art hospital.
 All Hospital ships were distinctively painted in white with a green stripe down the side and three red crosses on each side as well, this was done to differentiate these "non-combatant" vessels from other shipping.
 But sometimes even these non-combatants became targets of enemy submarines.
 Letitia was given the prefix HMHS, which stands for His Majesty's Hospital Ship, for her new service as a hospital ship.

-The HMHS Letitia first served with distinction in the Mediterranean and even came under fire while evacuating wounded troops near the Dardanelles.
+HMHS Letitia first served with distinction in the Mediterranean and even came under fire while evacuating wounded troops near the Dardanelles.
 The Hospital ship conducted her first rescue at sea when she came across the sinking SS City of Birmingham on 27 November 1916 some 90 nmi south east of Malta.
 The cargo liner had been torpedoed by the German Submarine SM U-32 and later sunk with the loss of four lives.
-The HMHS Letitia picked up all the survivors and sailed back to safety.
+HMHS Letitia picked up all the survivors and sailed back to safety.

 The Letitia was relocated from the Mediterranean to the Atlantic in 1917 and her new task consisted of bringing wounded Canadian soldiers stationed in the United Kingdom back to their homes in Canada.
 The hospital ship made a total of five voyages from Liverpool, United Kingdom to Halifax, Nova Scotia, Canada, bringing a total of 2,600 wounded Canadian soldiers back home.